AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/valueSelects/intro.rst

+.. _uxValueSelect:

 Value selects
 =============

+.. seealso:: :ref:`How to create, edit and delete value selects<valueSelectsV2>`

 Value selects are ways our users can make choices (for example, choose between a set of discrete items) or make decisions.
 Value selects are necessary bits of our calculators in any instance where the complexity of the tool increases, or when we start asking questions to our users.